morbargig/MB-CV/README.md

 ## [Mor Bargig CV](https://mor-bargig-cv.herokuapp.com)

-web site for my CV, so I can allway send the some CV link and my CV allways be up to date, and i can update them every time from the internet in easy way.
+web site for your Resume, so you can allway send the some CV link and your CV allways be up to date, and you can update them every time from the internet in easy way.

 [![Demo CountPages alpha](https://media.giphy.com/media/ReVsLYJBNg60DrEi8j/giphy.gif)](https://www.youtube.com/watch?v=AYlr8CLW-RA)

-you want to use this website ? you welcome, run this command `git clone https://github.com/morbargig/Mor-Bargig-CV-Vue.js.git`
+you want to use this website ? you welcome, run this command `git clone https://github.com/morbargig/MB-CV.git`

-after you need to install all the libraries, run `npm install`
+go inside the project folder `cd MB-CV`

-to start the website you will need to run `npm start`
+to install all the libraries, run `npm install`

-you need to fill this fields with you firebase details in src/api/config
+go to src/api/config
 ```javascript
 import firebase from 'firebase'
 const firebaseConfig = {